dsampinski/mcstatusbot/README.md

 > addressesPerGuild

-Maximum amount of servers that can be added per guild; bypassed by the bot's admin
+Maximum amount of servers that can be added per guild (bypassed by the bot's admin)

 # Commands
 > $ping